-The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 4, Para.
-3, Clause 2).
-This holds for:
+The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 9, Para.
+4, Clause 2).
+This holds for the TOE Security functionality SF.CryptoOperation.